bansalhim/disaster-alert-system/README.md

 - Final fused disaster result
 - Whether an automatic alert should be sent

-If the final result shows a high-confidence disaster, the system sends an automated email notification to the configured authority email.
+If the final result shows a high-confidence disaster, the system sends an automated email notification to the configured receiver email.

 ---